 You criticize the structural axioms: “Your model, as it stands now, is obviously too simplistic.”

-You obviously cannot get your head around the starting problem.* Every analysis starts with premises/primitive propositions/axioms.
-For axioms the MINIMUM principle holds and this is known since antiquity as Occam’s razor.
+You obviously cannot get your head around the starting problem.#1 Every analysis starts with premises/primitive propositions/axioms.
+For axioms, the MINIMUM principle holds, and this has been known since antiquity as Occam’s razor.
 So, the first methodological task is to find the simplest set of foundational propositions.
 Simplest in this context means not further reducible.
 The first thing to notice is that the three structural axioms are not further reducible.

-In brief, that you find the structural axiom set too simplistic is in turn too simplistic: it is the PROOF of logical and material consistency that counts in science and NOTHING else.**
+In brief, that you find the structural axiom set too simplistic is in turn too simplistic: it is the PROOF of logical and material consistency that counts in science and NOTHING else.#2

 As far as one can see, there is NO serious alternative to the objective-structural axiom set.

-* “What are the propositions which may reasonably be received without proof?
+#1 “What are the propositions which may reasonably be received without proof?
 That there must be some such propositions all are agreed, since there cannot be an infinite series of proof, a chain suspended from nothing.
-But to determine what these propositions are, is the opus magnum of the more recondite mental philosophy.”
+But to determine what these propositions are is the opus magnum of the more recondite mental philosophy.”
 (J. S. Mill)

 (i) The issue of this thread is that Asad Zaman not only asserts that Orthodoxy is axiomatically false ― to which all heterodox economists agree ― but that it is INTENTIONALLY false.
-This raises, first of all, the following question: Heterodoxy, too, is axiomatically false,* and now it would be interesting to learn whether this is also intentionally?
+This raises, first of all, the following question: Heterodoxy, too, is axiomatically false,#1 and now it would be interesting to learn whether this is also intentional?

-(ii) If it is intentionally this opens a big can of worms, e.g. can students sue their university for false teaching? or the textbook publishing houses? or the textbook writers?
-Is there something like an educational product liability? bear economists liability for misleading policy advice that causes enormous damages (e.g. unemployment)? have they to pay back Nobel Prize money? have they to be thrown out of academia? and so on.
-Intentionality is a serious accusation, and I wonder whether this is consensus among heterodox economists.
+(ii) If it is intentional this opens a big can of worms, e.g. can students sue their university for false teaching? or textbook publishing houses? or textbook writers?
+Is there something like an educational product liability? bear economists liability for misleading policy advice that causes enormous damages (e.g. unemployment)? have they had to pay back Nobel Prize money? have they to be thrown out of academia? and so on.
+Intentionality is a serious accusation, and I wonder whether this is the consensus among heterodox economists.

 This, exactly, is the beauty of axiomatization.
 “A theory is the more impressive the greater the simplicity of its premises, the more different kinds of things it relates, and the more extended is its area of applicability.”
 (Einstein)